Hidden Copper Toxicity Indicators In Hair Tests

 When interpreted properly by a trained Practitioner, Hair Tissue Mineral Analysis (HTMA) is a very reliable indicator for copper toxicity.
 Blood tests can be used to see levels of serum copper, serum ceruloplasmin and other tests.
 Blood levels are homeostatic and are managed by the body in a very close range.
 Therefore, blood levels for minerals, copper and heavy metals is not nearly as reliable as tissue levels that is shown in HTMA because the copper has the ability to hide deep in the brain, the liver and other tissues.

-Hidden copper toxicity can be missed or misdiagnosed as something else by most doctors and health care practitioners.
-The vast majority of medical doctors are not trained in and do not use HTMA.
 They are not familiar with copper imbalances or hidden copper markets.
 Copper toxicity or hidden copper is not easy to detect.
 Blood and urine tests are usually not helpful to identify copper imbalances.
 Identifying it on a hair test can also be difficult because you cannot easily judge by the copper level on the test.
 Doctors or practitioners who not properly trained or in HTMA will not know how to correctly interpret hair test results

 Copper Toxicity Indicators On A Hair Test

 The following markers will be a guide for hidden copper toxicity indicators in hair tests.
 Working with Practitioner trained and experienced in hair testing, a person can find out whether or not if they have hidden copper in body tissues.
 Below are the following hidden copper toxicity indicators that can be indicated in a hair test.

 Oxidation Rate On A Hair Test

 - Most slow oxidizers (slow metabolism) and all very slow oxidizers.